 Then Restart your PC This time windows start normally,

-- Expend display driver, you find windows installed the basic Display driver
+- Expand display driver, you find Windows installed the basic Display driver

 - If not then click Action and select hardware changes.